 You could feel the love and admiration for Young Living Founder D. Gary Young as the community of Chongón, Ecuador, gathered together to celebrate his life on Sunday, May 20.
+2018, shortly after he passed away.
 People young and old made their way to the Young Living Academy to remember a man who changed so many lives— particularly the lives of children, whose futures he impacted forever when he provided them with an education.

 Gary collaborated with the local community to build the Young Living Academy in 2009, creating a school of seven teachers and 42 students, which rapidly grew to 83.
 Now more than 350 students attend.
 During the celebration, multiple students and those who helped build the Academy shared ways in which the school and Gary himself had impacted their lives.

 The program began with words from Andrea Ollague, who helped Gary start the Academy.
 She recalled her interview process and the fact that Gary was so concerned with making an impact on the community—never talking about the size of Young Living.

 Two students who have been part of the school since it opened shared the ways in which Gary was viewed as a father figure and how grateful they are for their education and the beautiful school they study in.
 They also remarked on the fact that Gary provided jobs for them on the farm.